WeiDai-David/WeiDai-David.github.io/_pages/about.md

 🌟 I am actively applying for a PhD in the fall of 2026 , and applying for a direct PhD at a university summer camp in 2025! <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>

-🌟 I'm currently actively seeking for Ph.D., Research Assistant, or internship positions related to manifold Learning.
+🌟 I'm currently actively seeking for Ph.D., Research Assistant, or internship positions related to deep Learning.
 I'm also open to any possible discussions or collaborate opportunities.
 If you're interested in working with me, don't hesitate to drop me an email!

 <!-- My curriculum vitae (**CV**) can be downloaded [here](https://github.com/GuanchengWan/guanchengWan.github.io/raw/master/docs/GuanchengWan_cv.pdf).  -->

 # 🔎 Research
-"Any data is distributed in manifold space, and we use manifolds to explain objective physical laws"
+"The laws of the physical world serve as the fundamental driving force behind the advancement of artificial intelligence"

-I am passionate about using <u>geometric perspectives</u> to explain laws in the world of manifolds.
+I am passionate about using <u>physical Laws</u> to explain principle in the world.
 Currently, my research interests mainly focus on the following aspects:

-a) unfairness & Prejudice
+a) Unfairness & Prejudice

 b) Trustworthy Machine Learning

-c) manifold learning

-d) diffusion model
+c) Science for ai
+  1) Neuroscience
+  2) Cognitive Science
+  3) Physics